-The FIU School of Music closes its festival with a salute to those of Hispanic Heritage!
+The Herbert and Nicole Wertheim School of Music & Performing Arts closes its festival with a salute to those of Hispanic Heritage!
 Celebrate the richness and varied rhythms and melodies of Latin American music, conducted by FIU’s newly appointed Orchestral Director, Javier Jose Mendoza!

 We welcome composers Elibio Barilari & Orlando Jacinto Garcia for a pre-concert talk in the Wertheim Recital Hall (WPAC 150) at 7:00pm.
 Wine & cheese reception to follow the performance!

 A portion of the proceeds to benefit earthquake relief in Mexico.
 Donations will be taken at the door.
 Bring your friends and loved ones for this great cause!
 Patrons can also give a donation online while making a ticket purchase.

 $15 General Admission;$10 FIU Faculty, Staff, Alumni & Seniors; $5 Students- BUY NOW!